Colored gold: Intermetallic

-All the AuX2 intermetallics have the fluorite (CaF2) crystal structure, and, therefore, are brittle.
+All the AuX2 intermetallics have the cubic fluorite (CaF2) crystal structure, and, therefore, are brittle.
 Deviation from the stoichiometry results in loss of color.
 Slightly nonstoichiometric compositions are used, however, to achieve a fine-grained two- or three-phase microstructure with reduced brittleness.
 Another way of reducing brittleness is to add a small amount of palladium, copper, or silver.

 The intermetallic compounds tend to have poor corrosion resistance.
 The less noble elements are leached to the environment, and a gold-rich surface layer is formed.
 Direct contact of blue and purple gold elements with skin should be avoided as exposure to sweat may result in metal leaching and discoloration of the metal surface.

 Purple gold

 Purple gold (also called amethyst gold and violet gold) is an alloy of gold and aluminium rich in gold–aluminium intermetallic (AuAl2).
 Gold content in AuAl2 is around 79% and can therefore be referred to as 18 karat gold.
 Purple gold is more brittle than other gold alloys (called the "purple plague" when it forms and causes serious faults in electronics), as it is an intermetallic compound instead of a malleable alloy, and a sharp blow may cause it to shatter.
 It is therefore usually machined and faceted to be used as a "gem" in conventional jewelry rather than by itself.
 At a lower content of gold, the material is composed of the intermetallic and an aluminium-rich solid solution phase.
 At a higher content of gold, the gold-richer intermetallic AuAl forms; the purple color is preserved to about 15% of aluminium.
 At 88% of gold the material is composed of AuAl and changes color.
-The actual composition of AuAl2 is closer to Al11Au6 as the sublattice is incompletely occupied.
+The actual composition of AuAl2 is closer to Au6Al11 as the sublattice is incompletely occupied.

 Blue gold

 Blue gold is an alloy of gold and either gallium or indium.
-Gold–indium contains 46% gold (about 11 karat) and 54% indium, forming an intermetallic compound AuIn2.
-While several sources remark this intermetallic to have "a clear blue color", in fact the effect is slight: AuIn2 has CIE LAB color coordinates of 79, −3.7, −4.2 which appears roughly as a greyish color.
+Gold-indium contains 46% gold (about 11 karat) and 54% indium, forming an intermetallic compound AuIn2.
+While several sources remark this intermetallic to have "a clear blue color", in fact the effect is slight: AuIn2 has CIE LAB color coordinates of 79, −3.7, −4.2 which appears roughly as a grayish color.
 With gallium, gold forms an intermetallic AuGa2 (58.5% Au, 14ct) which has slighter bluish hue.
 The melting point of AuIn2 is 541 °C, for AuGa2 it is 492 °C. AuIn2 is less brittle than AuGa2, which itself is less brittle than AuAl2.

 A surface plating of blue gold on karat gold or sterling silver can be achieved by a gold plating of the surface, followed by indium plating, with layer thickness matching the 1:2 atomic ratio.
 A heat treatment then causes interdiffusion of the metals and formation of the required intermetallic compound.